erikwestra/mm-server/README.md

 >     }

 Each entry in the `messages` list is an object with the details of the message, as described in the Messages section, above.
+The message text will be selected based on whether the current user is the sender or the receipient of the message.
 The `error` field will only be present if the message failed to be sent.

 If the `their_global_id` parameter was supplied, only messages between the two users will be returned.
 Otherwise, all messages sent to or received by the